vsouza/awesome-ios/README.md

 * [MCSwipeTableViewCell](https://github.com/alikaragoz/MCSwipeTableViewCell) - :point_up_2: Convenient UITableViewCell subclass that implements a swippable content to trigger actions (similar to the Mailbox app).
 * [Sapporo](https://github.com/nghialv/Sapporo) - Cellmodel-driven collectionview manager :large_orange_diamond:
 * [MYTableViewIndex](https://github.com/mindz-eye/MYTableViewIndex) - A pixel perfect replacement for UITableView section index, written in Swift :large_orange_diamond:
+* [RAReorderableLayout](https://github.com/ra1028/RAReorderableLayout) - A UICollectionView layout whitch can move item with drag and drop.

 ##### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.